1.4 tons of cocaine found floating in Pacific Ocean 1,000 miles off coast of El Salvador

 The U.S. embassy in El Salvador praised the operation, emphasizing that "each successful action against criminal networks shows that there is a growing synchrony between partners with common goals."

-Washington estimates that 90 percent of cocaine reaching the United States passes through Mexico and Central America via small planes, boats and "narco subs"
+Washington estimates that 90% of cocaine reaching the United States passes through Mexico and Central America via small planes, boats and "narco subs"

-Mr. Trump has sent several warships towards Venezuela, accusing the government of being part of the drug trade, and ordered a missile strike on a suspected drug boat, killing 11 people.
+Mr. Trump has sent several warships toward Venezuela, accusing the government of being part of the drug trade, and ordered a missile strike on a suspected drug boat, killing 11 people.

 Mr. Trump said the attack targeted members of Tren de Aragua, a Venezuela-based organized crime group that has been designated as a foreign terrorist organization.